 3) Training Videos

 Training videos are ideally suited for onboarding new employees and introducing new hires to your company culture.
 They can also teach current employees new workplace skills, such as how to use a new software application.
-Training videos also cover important workplace topics, such as how to practice critical cybersecurity protocols.
+In addition, training videos are frequently used to educate and inform on cybersecurity systems and processes, imperative for the modern business environment.

 Because training videos are typically meant for employees, and not the public, they are usually not published on YouTube or other free video hosting sites.
 It is beneficial to use a professional video management platform for managing, hosting, and streaming training videos.

 Another common type of instructional video, tutorials provide instructions using a series of easy-to-follow steps.
-These videos are typically longer than explainer videos or micro videos, ranging in length from 2 minutes to 10 minutes.
+These videos are typically longer than explainer videos or micro videos as they cover the subject with more detail.

-These videos are ideal for showing individuals how to use various software application features.
-Screencasts can be made fairly easily and are very inexpensive, as they are essentially just a recording of the actions being performed on a computer monitor screen.
-Instructors can use screencasts to teach students how to sign in to a remote learning workspace, or an employer could use a screencast to show employees how to use collaboration software.
+Screencasts, or screen recordings, are ideal for showing individuals how to use various software application features.
+Screencasts can be made fairly easily and are very inexpensive or even free, as they are essentially just a recording of the actions being performed on a computer monitor screen.

 6) Video Presentations